|

 that other animals lack 'languages', but that adequate methods are lacking.

-Prof. Zh.Reznikova and me suggested the principally new approach to study
+Prof. Zh.Reznikova and I have suggested a principally new approach to study

 quantitative